 ” VR allows us to have the experiences we want even if we have to be isolated, quarantined or alone.
 Imagine putting on glasses, and suddenly you are in a classroom or another communal setting, or even a positive psychology intervention.”

-Public libraries are now redifining their digital branches, collections, programs and services, for example the Edmonton Public Library (hope to have a link to CTV Calgary coverage soon), with such great things as: arm chair bird watching, virtual zoo safaris, aquarium tours as well as museum tours, open access digital collections which publishers are providing more and more for free (Audible & more), authors reading their works, children’s librarians doing online storytimes, average people sharing their reading of bedtime stories, and so much more!
+Public libraries are now redefining their digital branches, collections, programs and services, for example, the Edmonton Public Library (hope to have a link to CTV Calgary coverage soon), with such great things as: armchair bird watching, virtual zoo safaris, aquarium tours as well as museum tours, open-access digital collections which publishers are providing more and more for free (Audible & more), authors reading their works, children’s librarians doing online storytimes, average people sharing their reading of bedtime stories, and so much more!